dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

-    In the context of generating a C-DNS file it is assumed that only those DNS payloads which can be parsed to produce a well-formed DNS message are stored in the C-DNS format and that all other messages will be (optionally) recorded as malformed messages.
+    In the context of generating a C-DNS file it is assumed that only those DNS payloads which can be parsed to produce a well-formed DNS message or which are malformed DNS messages are stored in the C-DNS format.

-    Parsing a well-formed message means as a minimum:
+    Parsing a well-formed DNS message means as a minimum:

     * The packet has a well-formed 12 byte DNS Header with a recognised OPCODE.
     * The section counts are consistent with the section contents.
     * All of the resource records can be fully parsed.

+    A DNS payload which is at least 12 bytes long but which does not meet the criterial for a well-formed message is considered a malformed DNS message.
+These may optionally be stored in the C-DNS format.

+    DNS payloads which are neither well-formed messages nor malformed DNS messages are classified as unrecognised packets.
+There is no provision in the C-DNS format for storing unrecognised packets.

 2. All top level fields in each Q/R data item will be optional.